joselamar/fruit_detection_app/README.md

 [**'dataset_scripts/'**](https://github.com/joselamar/fruit_detection_app/tree/main/dataset_scripts) - In this folder there are scripts to put the annotation format into YOLOv5 from a collection of [datasets](#datasets).
 There is also a script to transform ***YOLOv5*** annotations to ***PASCAL VOC*** format as well as to the ***COCO*** format.
 At last, the ['build_dataset.py'](https://github.com/joselamar/fruit_detection_app/tree/main/dataset_scripts/build_dataset.py) splits the dataset into training, validation and testing.
 In order to replicate the same results it's necessary to change the source and destination folders, on each script.

-`NOTE: The dataset used can be obtained through this` [link](https://drive.google.com/drive/folders/1dKVL9DgJ5-_c2TCMWHvfrkvBODwr_pqX?usp=sharing)`, or separately by following the references links.`

 ## 2. **Object Detection** - Training and Testing Object Detection Frameworks
 >  Lorem ipsum dolor sit amet, consectetur adipiscing elit.
 Suspendisse id risus fringilla, tristique est id, mattis leo.
 Proin vulputate dolor a nunc fermentum dapibus.
 In massa ante, condimentum sit amet ullamcorper quis, elementum a dolor.
 Suspendisse pretium sapien in accumsan viverra.